 Pour the buttermilk into another bowl.

-Bake, then halfway through the process, flip the okra with a spatula.
+Halfway through the bake, flip the okra with a spatula.
+This will ensure the okra crisps up!

 Frequently Asked Questions